markrossington/sidewinder-x2-marlin/README.md

 In this repository you will find 2 files: [`Configuration.h`](configs/updated/Configuration.h) and [`Configuration_adv.h`](configs/updated/Configuration_adv.h) which are exactly that.

-Scripts to download the latest supported Marlin, apply the configuration and build the firmware to flash onto your printer are a WIP.
+There are scripts to download the latest supported Marlin, apply the configuration and build the firmware to flash onto your printer.

+Feel free to raise an issue if you think there are more sane defaults or find any bugs.

+# Disclaimer
+I offer no warranty, support or guarantees.
+Any changes to your 3D printer firmware and the consequences of these changes are your responsibility.
+If you do not understand what you are doing then I suggest you do not continue.

 # Lets just do this